jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 Sector 19 from Year 2 of TESS VSC data has an 11.11% unpublished star population, making it a valuable resource for new research.
 Notably, 16% of DWARF stars in this sector remain unpublished, while GIANT star researchers may prefer Sectors 10 and 11, where 5% of GIANTS are unpublished.

 For pulsation studies, DWARF stars cluster around ~0.05-day periods, while GIANTS peak at ~1.00 days.
 A-type DWARFs consistently exhibit ~0.03-day periods, whereas GIANTS show broader period distributions.
 M-type GIANTS are of particular interest due to their anomalous lack of short-period pulsations.

+RELATE THIS TO MODAL ANALYSIS.
+MORE NARROW HISTOGRAMS SUGGEST FEWER PULSATION MODES, BUT COULD HELP FOCUS ON A SPECIFIC MODE FAMILY> DIVERSE PERIOD SPECTRA SUGGEST PRESENCE OF MULTIPLE MODES, WHICH MAKES MODE CLASSIFICATION EASIER.
+Different modes probe different depths within the star, so a wider range of pulsation periods provides more detailed constraints on stellar interiors.
 <br/><br/>